-Where are all the Keto Desserts?
+Where are all the keto desserts?

 The most difficult part about being on the ketogenic diet for a lot of people is not being able to indulge their sweet tooth.
-While keto recipes are over the internet, keto desserts are a bit harder to come by.
+While keto recipes are all over the internet, keto desserts are a bit harder to come by.
 This keto chocolate cake though is all the best parts of dessert with none of the guilt about cheating.
 It’s rich, dark, intense… almost like a chocolate truffle.
 And it’s super easy to make, with ingredients you’re bound to have around the house.
-Welcome to our low carb dessert recipe the Flourless Chocolate Cake
+Welcome to our low carb dessert recipe: the Flourless Chocolate Cake.

 Sahil has an inveterate sweet tooth; you’ll find him reaching for something sweet even before the last bite of food has gone down.
 So when we got on keto, and he couldn’t have his post-meal piece of chocolate or half a cookie, you’d find him sitting in the corner with a hangdog face and sad puppy eyes.
 Something had to be done.